danielmoore/.dotfiles/WindowsPowerShell/Modules/Readme1st.txt

 possible without the amazing people who put their hearts into developing Windows PowerShell V2:

-Norberto Arrieta – For Opening the PowerShell Engine to the World of WPF Vladimir Averkin – For Making Remoting Good
+Norberto Arrieta ï¿½ For Opening the PowerShell Engine to the World of WPF Vladimir Averkin ï¿½ For Making Remoting Good
-June Blender – For the goodness in Get-Help
+June Blender ï¿½ For the goodness in Get-Help
-Karan Dhillon – For Triage and For Guidance
+Karan Dhillon ï¿½ For Triage and For Guidance
-Kenneth Hansen – For Steering the Ship
+Kenneth Hansen ï¿½ For Steering the Ship
-Dan Harman – For Modules
+Dan Harman ï¿½ For Modules
-Lee Holmes – For the Magic of Add-Type
+Lee Holmes ï¿½ For the Magic of Add-Type
-Arul Kumaravel – For Herding Developers
+Arul Kumaravel ï¿½ For Herding Developers
-James Lewis – For Keeping PowerShell V2 Jobs on Track Narayanan Lakshmanan – For PowerShell V2 Jobs
+James Lewis ï¿½ For Keeping PowerShell V2 Jobs on Track Narayanan Lakshmanan ï¿½ For PowerShell V2 Jobs
-Steve Nelson – For keeping our APIs sane
+Steve Nelson ï¿½ For keeping our APIs sane
-Arul Kumaravel – For Herding Developers
+Arul Kumaravel ï¿½ For Herding Developers
-Hemant Mahawar – For keeping the engine focused
-Refaat Issa – For the ISE’s Vision and Bringing V2 Scripting to Life Bruce Payette – For PowerShell’s Amazing Language and For Modules Ibrahim Abdul Rahim – For Keeping the Integrated Scripting Environment Focused Lucio Silveria – For the Integrated Scripting Environment’s Ability to Script UI Jason Shirk – For Script Cmdlets and tons of V2 improvements Jeffrey Snover – For PowerShell’s Vision
+Hemant Mahawar ï¿½ For keeping the engine focused Refaat Issa ï¿½ For the ISEï¿½s Vision and Bringing V2 Scripting to Life Bruce Payette ï¿½ For PowerShellï¿½s Amazing Language and For Modules Ibrahim Abdul Rahim ï¿½ For Keeping the Integrated Scripting Environment Focused Lucio Silveria ï¿½ For the Integrated Scripting Environmentï¿½s Ability to Script UI Jason Shirk ï¿½ For Script Cmdlets and tons of V2 improvements Jeffrey Snover ï¿½ For PowerShellï¿½s Vision
-Marcel Ortiz Soto – For Upping the Scripting Ante Krishna Vutukuri – For Remoting
+Marcel Ortiz Soto ï¿½ For Upping the Scripting Ante Krishna Vutukuri ï¿½ For Remoting
-Wei Wu – For Making Remoting Great
+Wei Wu ï¿½ For Making Remoting Great
-Jon White – For Focus
+Jon White ï¿½ For Focus

 And for all the Windows PowerShell alumni and Windows PowerShell MVPs that have pushed to make the language great.

 --James Brundage